HunterBelanger/papillon-ndl/docs/usage/cpp.rst

   double n_out = U235_n2n.yield()(6.);

-In the above example, we have been able to get lots of data about the reaction, such as the Q-value, the minimum energy at which is occurs, and the reaction channels yield.
+In the above example, we have been able to get lots of data about the reaction, such as the Q-value, the minimum energy tabulated for the reaction, and the reaction channel's yield.
 Before we can sample from the secondary distributions however, we need a random number generator function, which produces random doubles on the interval [0,1).
 We will set one up really fast to demonstrate how sampling works.